 Discounting and default adjustments were made using the basis and method described by EIOPA.
 The results were checked to ensure that they were appropriate.

 Changes in methodologies and assumptions since previous valuation

-For CPs, there were no material changes in assumptions and methodology gross of reinsurance.
+For CPs, there was one material change in assumptions or methodology gross of reinsurance: